The Ultimate Holiday Season Driving Guide – Tips For A Safe And Enjoyable Winter Road Trip

 During the holiday season, workers in the retail and delivery industries experience their busiest time of the year.
 There’s inevitably a rise in online shopping as people scour the internet conveniently to look for the perfect gifts.

 As such, many companies hire temporary drivers to cope with the increased demand for package deliveries.
 These drivers have to deliver many packages and may have to drive in challenging weather conditions like snow, ice, or slush.
 The pressure to deliver orders on time can also increase the risk of accidents.
-Shockingly, in 2020, more than 20% of all work-related deaths in the United States occurred while driving a motor vehicle on a public road.
+Shockingly, in 2020, the Bureau of Labor Statistics reported that more than 20% of all work-related deaths in the United States occurred while driving a motor vehicle on a public road.
+Two years later, 1,369 out of the 5,486 fatal work injuries recorded occurred while driving a vehicle.

 Employers can ensure the safety of their delivery drivers by implementing a motor vehicle safety program.
-Workers who drive as part of their job may encounter road accidents, which can be caused by bad weather conditions or impaired travelers.
+Workers who drive as part of their job may encounter road accidents caused by bad weather conditions or impaired travelers.
 To effectively address these concerns, the program should focus on the following areas:

 • Keep your employees informed about the latest road construction or closure updates, hazardous road conditions, and other potential driving dangers.